3kwa/python-backtest/README.rst

     + upper_bb(N, K)
     + lower_bb(N, K)

+To plot the close value and the upper and lower Bollinger's band for N=30 and K=1:

     >>> goog.plot('close', 'upper_bb(30, 1)', 'lower_bb(30, 1)')

 It will save the plot in the file png/GOOG.png.